Kodylow/coreln_gateway/README.md

 git clone https://github.com/nbd-wtf/trustedcoin
 ```

-To run it on mutinynet, you'll just have to change the signet esplora url in `main.go` to "mutinynet.com/api"
+To run it on mutinynet, you'll just have to change the signet esplora url in `main.go` to "mutinynet.com/api".
+Alternatively if you clone from `https://github.com/kodylow/trustedcoin`, Kody has that change already committed.

 ```diff
 		"signet": {